-Trading Leverage and Margin Trading Explanation & Examples
+Trading Leverage and Margin Explanation & Examples

 Equity : It is the total amount of capital you have in your trading account.

-In other words, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must preserve this usable margin for your trading account as a collateral to allow you to continue using this leverage he has given you.
+In other words, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must preserve this usable margin for your account as a collateral to allow you to continue using this leverage he has given to you.

-This is why as a trader should always make sure that you have a lot of free margin.
-ToIn-order-to do this as a trader never trade more than 5 percentage of your account, in fact 2 percent is adviced.
+This is why as a xauusd trader should always make sure that you have a lot of free margin.
+To do this as a trader never trade more than 5 percentage of your trading account, in fact 2 percent% is advised.

 Example: